urmel79/IO_esp8266_oled_gps_lora_gh/README.md

 Build a pipeline with several command line tools.
 For getting timestamps I use the `ts` command - the package `moreutils` has to be installed first (`# apt install moreutils`).

-**Prerequisite:** The Serial line has to be opened first with the correct settings via another serial tool, like `minicom` e. g.
+**Prerequisite:** The serial device has to be opened first with the correct settings via another serial tool, like `minicom`.

 This is the complete command pipeline: